 Experience and qualifications

-Alistair was formerly Head of Asia and Global Emerging Market Equities at Standard Life Investments (SLI), and a portfolio manager on a number of funds.
-He joined SLI from Baillie Gifford in 2007 and has 25 years’ experience in the investment industry.
+Alistair joined AI as head of Global Emerging Market Equities and managed our GEM Unconstrained Equity strategy.
+He was formerly Head of Asia and Global Emerging Market Equities at Standard Life Investments (SLI), and a portfolio manager on a number of funds.
+He joined SLI from Baillie Gifford in 2007 and has 28 years’ experience in the investment industry.

 Alistair has a 1st class economics degree from Cambridge University.